Preparation for Aldi's aptitude, cognitive and personality tests

 The Institute of Psychometric Coaching (IPC) has developed a variety of tailored preparations to ensure you are ready for your tests with Aldi.
 Our professionals have analysed Aldi's strategies and techniques and developed a full range of countermeasures.
 Our preparations include:

-Aldi's online Cognitive & Personality practice tests
+Aldi tailored online cognitive & personality practice tests

 • Online Cognitive & Personality Practice tests – tailor made for Aldi